LisaLYW/ArchersOnline/README.md

 Arrow Keys to control the main camera move

-H (Press) to make the main camera return to the archer
+F (Press) to make the main camera return to the archer

 Mouse Click on mini map to control the camera move to specific position

+Mouse Click to choose menu item

 ## Arms ##